-The Forum Alternative site is currently developed with an historic concert venue known as The Forum, which has hosted sporting and entertainment events in the City since 1967 and is listed on both the National Register of Historic Places (National Register) and the California Register of Historical Resources (California Register).
+The Forum Alternative site is currently developed with an historic concert venue known as The Forum, which has hosted sporting and entertainment events in the City since 1967 and is listed on both the National Register of Historical Register of Historical Resources (California Register).
 As discussed further in this section below, the development of a modern arena that meets NBA standards on the Forum Alternative site would require that the Forum Alternative site would be available and could be acquired by the project applicant, and the demolition of the existing Forum building.
 If the existing Forum building were to be demolished, Alternative 7 would include sufficient land to potentially accommodate the uses included in the Project.